Consumer Proposal

 A consumer proposal can have significant implications on one's credit and finances.
 It is important to understand the implications of a consumer proposal on credit and finances before making a decision.

-• Rebuilding Credit: After completing your consumer proposal, it is possible to rebuild your credit over time by making timely payments and demonstrating responsible financial behavior.
+- Rebuilding Credit: After completing your consumer proposal, it is possible to rebuild your credit over time by making timely payments and demonstrating responsible financial behaviour.

 Consider seeking professional advice to fully understand the implications of a consumer proposal on credit and finances and explore other options like debt consolidation or bankruptcy.
 Remember, every financial situation is unique, so consult an expert for tailored guidance.